sarbal/URP_course/lessons/lesson1.md

 E <- list()
 ```

-- Data frame also combines multiple data types, but as a matrix
+- Data frames also combine multiple data types, but as a matrix
 ```{r }
 data.frame( x=1:10, y = rep("hello", 10) )
 ```